Human capital flight: Venezuela

-Following the election of Hugo Chávez as president and his establishment of the Bolivarian Revolution, millions of Venezuelans emigrated from Venezuela.
-In 2009, it was estimated that more than 1 million Venezuelan emigrated since Hugo Chávez became president.
+Following the election of Hugo Chávez as president and his establishment of the Bolivarian Revolution, millions of people emigrated from Venezuela.
+In 2009, it was estimated that more than 1 million Venezuelans emigrated since Hugo Chávez became president.
 It has been calculated that from 1998 to 2013, over 1.5 million Venezuelans, between 4% and 6% of the Venezuela's total population, left the country following the Bolivarian Revolution.
 Academics and business leaders have stated that emigration from Venezuela increased significantly during the last years of Chávez's presidency and especially during the presidency of Nicolás Maduro.

 An analysis of a study by the Central University of Venezuela titled "Venezuelan Community Abroad.
 A New Method of Exile" states that the Venezuelan refugee crisis was caused by the "deterioration of both the economy and the social fabric, rampant crime, uncertainty and lack of hope for a change in leadership in the near future".
 The study states that of the more than 1.5 million Venezuelans who had left the country following the Bolivarian Revolution, more than 90% of those who left were college graduates, with 40% holding a master's degree and 12% having a doctorate or post doctorate.
 The Wall Street Journal stated that many "white-collar Venezuelans have fled the country's high crime rates, soaring inflation and expanding statist controls".
 Reasons for leaving cited by the former Venezuelan citizens studied included lack of freedom, high levels of insecurity and lack of opportunity in the country.
 Some Venezuelan parents have encouraged their children to leave the country.